sueszli/notionBackup/README.md

 just run this script on your zipped `.html` exports from notion to check it out in action.

-While exporting from notion select "HTML" as Export format, "Everything" in Include Content to also include images, "Include subpages" to include all subpages and also "Create folders for subpages" to get a better folder structure in the export.
+when exporting, remember to select "html" as the export format, enable the "everything" option, "include subpages" and also "create folders for subpages".

 <br><br>